macabeus/jest-environment-vscode-extension/README.md

 #### Files

-You can create as many files as needed, and their URI is sent to the callback:
+You can create as many files as needed, and their [`TextDocument`](https://code.visualstudio.com/api/references/vscode-api#TextDocument) is sent to the callback:

 ```js
 using(